 - your pet (or the pet you would like to have)

 - favorite breakfast

-Sometimes teachers use a question of the day as a morning meeting activity in kindergarten.
+Sometimes teachers use a question of the day as an arrival activity in kindergarten.
 These questions can be revisited in the morning meeting.
 If you use this structure for your sharing, be sure to give a few students time to orally share and ask follow-up questions.
 This builds oral language skills and social-emotional skills.
 Read this post to learn how to use a Question of the Day routine in your classroom.

 A short, but fun activity is included in the morning meeting to create a sense of class community through shared experiences.
 This is high on the kids’ list of fun morning meeting activities for kindergarten.
 If you are creative, the group activities can even reinforce curriculum from other parts of the day.
 The kids will have so much fun they won’t realize how sneaky their teacher is!

 It can start to feel like hard work for the teacher to find a fun activity for every day.
 You can keep it manageable by using some of the following:

 - do a share reading of a poem, song, or nursery rhyme

 - practice phonological awareness activities like clapping names or listing rhyming words around the circle (introduce a new word to rhyme every 4-5 students)